ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 <div id="table-struct-members"></div>

-In the following table, we explain choices for some datastructures we had to make in order to optimize the RAM/Query-Speed tradeoff.
+In the following [Table 1](#table-struct-members), we explain choices for some datastructures we had to make in order to optimize the RAM/Query-Speed tradeoff.

   | Name | Struct members or Type | Explanation |
   | --- | --- | --- |